duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 The first requests need to generate the page faults to populate their frames

-2. first 93 page faults wuold all get free frames from the free-frame list
+2. first 93 page faults would all get free frames from the free-frame list

 3. when the free-frame list was exhausted, a page-replacement algo would be used to select one of the 93 in-memory pages to replaced by the 94th, and so on
 4. when the process terminated, the 93 frames would once again be placed on the free-frame list